bloomingful/weather/README.md

 # Weather

-A weather application using the OpenWeatherMap API built with Tauri using sveltekit.
+A weather application using the OpenWeatherMap API built with Tauri using sveltekit front-end and rust back-end.

 ## Building